- No products in the cart.

 milligram/kilogram, then fructose: glucose ratio should be 1.0 or more.

 Dissolve 3g aniline crystals in 10ml concentrated HCl.
 Consequently, this reaction produces Aniline chloride.

 After that, take a few drops of honey in a Petri dish, add 2-3 drops of aniline chloride solution.

 Result: If the solution turns to orange colour, It indicates the presence of inverted sugar.

 No colour change result indicates pure honey.

-The procedure of Iodine test: Take 5ml of honey and 5ml of water, make it homogenise by mixing it well.
+The procedure of the Iodine test: Take 5ml of honey and 5ml of water, make it homogenise by mixing it well.